Right of Reply

 – Update the original article with the responding statements (e.g., adding your perspective in the body or as an addendum).

-## Examples of Right of Reply
+**Examples of Right of Reply in action:**

-– If we published an investigation into Company X alleging financial misappropriation, and Company X’s CEO sends us a detailed rebuttal or explanation, we will publish that rebuttal so readers can see their side.
+– If we publish an investigation into “Company X” alleging financial impropriety, and Company X’s CEO sends us a detailed rebuttal, we will publish that rebuttal so readers see their side of the story – either appended to the original or as a separate piece.

 Loading